Google CEO calls for regulation of artificial intelligence

 He noted that there’s an important role for governments to play and that as the European Union and the U.S. start drawing up their own approaches to regulation, “international alignment” of any eventual rules will be critical.
 He did not provide specific proposals.

 Pichai spoke on the same day he was scheduled to meet the EU’s powerful competition regulator, Margrethe Vestager.
+She’s also due to meet Microsoft President Brad Smith separately on Monday.

 Vestager has in previous years hit the Silicon Valley giant with multibillion-dollar fines for allegedly abusing its market dominance to choke off competition.
 After being reappointed for a second term last autumn with expanded powers over digital technology policies, Vestager has now set her sights on artificial intelligence, and is drawing up rules on its ethical use.